Leo-Muo/Concurrent-Image-Processing/README.md

 # Concurrent-Image-Processing

-The goal of this project is to utilizing a CUDA (c++) concurrent tool to reduce the time required to perform the following transformation:
+The goal of this project is to utilize a CUDA (c++) concurrent tool to reduce the time required to perform the following transformation:
 - Gaussian Blur